-The Board is now also responsible for managing the relationship with Deloitte LLP ("Company's Auditors"), including approval of their remuneration and terms of engagement.
-It should be mentioned that Deloitte also audits the accounts of Jumelles which is permitted under independence standards.
+The Board is now also responsible for managing the relationship with MHA ("Company's Auditors"), including approval of their remuneration and terms of engagement.

 The Board has continued to be satisfied with the independence and effectiveness of the Company's Auditors and does not at this stage consider it is necessary to require an independent tender process.
-The Board will consider this again following publication of the 2021 Annual Report and will keep this under ongoing review.
+The Board will consider this again following publication of the 2022 Annual Report and will keep this under ongoing review.